 We are using Southern Yellow Pine that is treated with ACQ which is a non-arsenic treatment that preserves the wood from termite attack.
 Southern Yellow Pine is one of the strongest wood options in America and compares in strength to Douglas Fir.

 Kraiburg, “EuroFlex” rubber surfacing, has no waste in their production process as all material goes back in the production cycles for other products.
-See their USGBC certificate (US Green Building Council) here and a learn about their company and processes on the Kraiburg overview video.

 All recycled rubber used by Kraiburg are from tires that originate in Europe and are supplied by only well-known sources.
 This allows for tight quality control and material consistency.
 The Swiss EPDM rubber is of the highest quality and has excellent UV protection for long lasting vibrant colors.